 Diane’s background is a unique blend of project management, civic engagement, group process design, and corporate and civic culture change expertise.
 Before launching her own firm, Diane was assistant director at Envision Central Texas (ECT), a non-profit that helped citizens develop and implement a vision for future growth in Central Texas that would preserve and enhance the region’s quality of life.
 She designed and executed numerous collaborative, multi-stakeholder projects to raise awareness and mobilize action on regional visioning, community planning and sustainability issues.
 Connect with Diane.

 Former NCDD Board Members

-A huge thank-you to the members of our initial NCDD Board of Directors!
-These wonderfully dedicated folks are still advising NCDD on an informal basis.
+A huge thank-you to our former Board members, all of whom are still advising NCDD on an informal basis.

 Martha L. McCoy is executive director of Everyday Democracy (formerly the Study Circles Resource Center).
 She helped take EvDem from a start-up organization to its current strength, with 13 full-time staff, associates across the country, and a network of hundreds of communities.
 Under McCoy’s leadership, EvDem has become respected as a national organization that excels in helping local communities build their own capacity to organize large-scale, diverse dialogue for problem solving.
 Under her direction, EvDem is at the leading edge of connecting public dialogue to collective action and democratic governance, and of keeping race and inclusion at the forefront of practices to strengthen democracy.